Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty

 The status quo path choice inference method is based on our previous study \citep{mo2021inferring}, which is also similar to the trip-train method used for destination inference in open public transit systems (i.e., no tap-out).

-\textbf{[In the system when the incident happens]}: Consider a passenger $p \in \mathcal{P}$ with an incident line tap-in record before the end of the incident, meaning that he/she were in the transit system when the incident happens.
+\textbf{[In the system when the incident happens]}: Consider a passenger $p \in \mathcal{P}$ with an incident line tap-in record before the end of the incident, meaning that he/she was in the transit system when the incident happens.
 We then track his/her next tap-in record.
-If he/she next tap-in is a transfer at a nearby bus or rail station, we can identify his/her chosen path based on the transfer station.
+If his/her next tap-in is a transfer at a nearby bus or rail station, we can identify his/her chosen path based on the transfer station.
 We can also identify the waiting passenger if he/she continues to use the incident line to his/her intended destination inferred by his/her next tap-in records.

 \textbf{[Out of the system when the incident happens]}: For a passenger $p \in \mathcal{P}$ with only a tap-in record in nearby bus or rail stations.
 He/she may be affected by the incident to change the tap-in station, or just use the service as a normal commute.
-To identify whether he/she was affected, we extract his/her travel histories on previous days without incidents to get the normal commute trajectories.
+To identify whether he/she was affected, we extracted his/her travel histories on previous days without incidents to get the normal commute trajectories.
 If his/her tap-in time and location on the incident day have never appeared in the historical records before, we treat him/her as a passenger affected by the incident and identify his/her chosen path based on the tap-in station.

 For passengers in $\mathcal{P}$ without next tap-in records or travel histories, we randomly assign him/her a status quo path based on the proportion of inferred passengers.
 The final resulted path shares are shown in Figure \ref{fig_path_share_status_quo}.
 Around 49\% of the passengers chose to wait.
 22\% of them chose the parallel bus lines.
 Others either took NS or WE bus routes and transferred to rails.